 Littlejohn Commons entered into a ground lease agreement with AHA commencing December 2016 for a period of 99 years ending December 31, 2115.
-In accordance with the ground lease agreement, \$3,410,000 was recorded as a prepaid ground lease with a corresponding ground lease payable, see Note 7.
-During the term of the lease, the Subsidiary will annually amortize prepaid ground lease of \$34,444.
+In accordance with the ground lease agreement, \$3,410,000 was originally recorded as a prepaid ground lease which is evidenced by a note secured by a leasehold deed of trust, see Note 7.
+The prepaid ground lease is reflected as an ROU asset and will be amortized over the remaining lease term of the agreement.
+During the term of the ground lease, the Subsidiary will annually amortize prepaid ground lease of \$34,444.
+As of December 31, 2022, the unamortized ROU asset was \$3,203,335.